COVID-19 proxalutamide trial in Brazil

-In the wake of the global COVID-19 pandemic, several lines of research targeted the development of a pharmaceutical treatment or cure for the disease.
-One of those researches involved a clinical trial that took place in Brazil and was led by Brazilian endocrinologist Flávio Cadegiani.
+The COVID-19 proxalutamide trial in Brazil was a clinical trial that took place in Brazil and was led by Brazilian endocrinologist Flávio Cadegianil, intended to provide treatments for COVID-19 during the COVID-19 pandemic.

+The clinical trials featured medical and scientific misconduct related to use of the drug proxalutamide.
+There were investigations from Brazilian government agencies, along with criminal and civil cases due to the deaths and injuries caused by the unethical experimentation.
+The case is regarded as one of the most consequential medical misconduct cases in Brazilian history.

 Background

 In the beginning of the pandemic, it was believed that men were generally more prone to the illness than women and as a result of that, some researchers explored human male hormone blockers, also known as antiandrogens, as a treatment.
 The trial led by Cadegiani looked at the experimental prostate cancer and antiandrogen proxalutamide, and people from the Brazilian region of Amazon were recruited as patients in the study, given the surge in COVID-19 cases in that region in the early months of the COVID-19 pandemic in Brazil which would, according to the study's author, favor the accuracy of the research.

 Brazilian president Jair Bolsonaro backed the unproven use of proxalutamide drug to treat COVID-19 as well as he previously did with ivermectin and hydroxychloroquine, both of which are also unproven treatments for the virus.